-Every joy of fatherhood brings an equal and opposite toll, tolls that add up into the emotional mélange you know too well: exhaustion, aggravation, irritability, a low bubbling anger, your favorite foods tasting bitter in your mouth, your favorite shows somehow unbearable to watch.
+Every joy of fatherhood brings an equal and opposite toll, and all of them add up into the emotional mélange you know too well: exhaustion, aggravation, irritability, a low bubbling anger, your favorite foods tasting bitter in your mouth, your favorite shows somehow unbearable to watch.
 You know, grumpiness.
-We’re exaggerating a bit here, yes, but grumpiness can grow into a big issue if you’re not careful.
-It’s an affliction that seems to disproportionately target dads, even the gentlest on their best days and it can fester and turn you into a full-on sourpuss who’s not enjoyable to be around.
-H
+We’re exaggerating a bit here, yes.
+And some grumpiness is fine because you’re human.
+But it can grow into a big issue if you’re not careful.
+It’s an affliction that seems to disproportionately target men, even the gentlest on their best days and it can fester and turn you into a full-on sourpuss who’s not enjoyable to be around.

 “Men characteristically present less of an emotional spectrum than women,” says Kevon Owen, an outpatient psychotherapist based in Oklahoma.
 “Anxiety looks like being grumpy, being grumpy looks like being grumpy, being overwhelmed looks like being grumpy, confusion, frustration, hunger go on and on they all look the same.”

-The best way to come to terms with being grumpy, per Owen, is to better identify what is going on.
+The best way to come to terms with dealing with a bad mood or being grumpy, per Owen, is to better identify what is going on.
 Are you overworked?
 Undernourished, literally or figuratively?
 Have you been putting off dealing with the something or someone that’s been getting on your nerves?
-These are all essential questions for anyone who’s grumpy.
+Answer honestly and you’ll be the better for it.
 Here, then are some points to consider.

 “The number one reason that I’ve seen the fathers that I work with get grumpy is because they are overworked and burnout,” says Travis McNulty, a psychotherapist specializing in parent consultation.
 “This overflows into their relationships with their wives and their children causing them to seem irritable, angry, or isolated/withdrawn.”